kbase/kb_sdk/README.md

 There are still some general restrictions that will gradually be lifted as the SDK and KBase platform are refined.
 The current requirements for KBase apps are:

-- Tool is licensed under one of the OSI-approved licenses listed at: https://opensource.org/licenses
+- Licensed under one of the OSI-approved licenses listed at: https://opensource.org/licenses
 - Runs completely on a standard KBase worker node (at least 2 cores and 22GB memory)
 - Operates only on supported KBase data types
 - Uses existing data visualization widgets